Flank/flank-dashboard/metrics/web/docs/01_web_module_architecture.md

 # Goals
 > Identify success metrics and measurable goals.

-- Explained common principles of the Clean Architecture.
+- Explain common principles of the Clean Architecture.
-- Well explained components and modules of the Metrics Web Application.
+- Explain components and modules of the Metrics Web Application.

 # Non-Goals
 > Identify what's not in scope.

-- The document does not explains the Clean Architecture in details.
+- The document does not explain the Clean Architecture in details.
-- The document does not describes the details of presentation layer and it's components.
+- The document does not describe the details of presentation layer and it's components.

 # Design
 > Explain and diagram the technical design.